LiorKogan/V1/README.md

 The property graph data model is a _metamodel_, as it does not specify types of entities, relationships, and actions, nor does it specify sets of features.
 It is domain-agnostic.
 Instead, domain-specific concepts may be specified and enforced using a _property graph schema_ (see next section).

-The _[mixed] property graph data model_ comprises the following **structure**:
+The property graph data model_ comprises the following **structure**:

-  - All data elements are organized in a single [mixed] property graph mathematical structure.
+  - All data elements are organized in a single property graph mathematical structure.
   - A _null vertex_ is a propertyless vertex with a null label.
 Each null vertex is connected to exactly one edge.
 An edge connecting two null vertices is not allowed.
   - Any vertex, except null vertices, represents an entity.
 The vertex's label is an integer or a nonempty string identifying the _entity's type_ (e.g., _Person_, _Guild_, _Dragon_).
   - An undirected edge {𝑢, 𝑣}, where both 𝑢 and 𝑣 are not null vertices, represents a bidirectional relationship between the entity represented by 𝑢 and the entity represented by 𝑣.